merlinlikethewizard/Mastermine/README.md

 Also, here are steps for a quick install via pastebin:

 1. Place your advanced computer next to a disk drive with a blank disk in.
-2. Run "pastebin get Wu3LRF99 mastermine.lua"
+2. Run `pastebin get xCZvrvHf mastermine.lua`
-3. Run "mastermine disk"
+3. Run `mastermine disk`
-4. Run "disk/hub.lua"
+4. Run `disk/hub.lua`

+## Play with or without PeripheralsPlusOne

+I highly recommend using the PeripheralsPlusOne and its chunky turtles, but upon popular request I added the ability to disable the need for chunky turtle pairs.
+Just go to the config and set `use_chunky_turtles = false`

 #### Video description: